MMRI5666/mytechblog/_posts/2022-03-11-DL-math_numpy_pytorch_01.md

     tensor(-2)

 *   <b>Interpretation of the <em>Dot Product</em></b>:
-  <p>Dot product is single number that reflects the commonalities
+  <p>The dot product is a single number that reflects the commonalities
-  within two ogjects, such as vectors, matrices, tensors, signals, images).
+  within two objects, such as vectors, matrices, tensors, signals, images).
-  In statistical context, the discription of dot product can be corresponded to correlation coefficient or covariance coefficient.
+  In a statistical context, the description of dot product can correspond to correlation coefficient or covariance coefficient.
 </p>